prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 ## Add and remove columns

-Example:
+If we use the previous iris DataFrame we may create two new columns:

+_Example:_

 ```python
 df['slen_plus_plen']=df['sepal-length']+df['petal-length']
 df['auto'] = np.where(df['petal-width']==0.2, 'Good', 'Bad')
 df
 ```

-To drop a column we would use:
+To drop a column we would use **drop** method:

 ```python
 df=df.drop(columns=['slen_plus_plen'])
 ```

 ## Indexing

+Pandas indexing means getting the elements from the DataFrame.

 In here we show just the two columns
 ```python